Irfan67670/react-hook-form-signup/README.md

 ## How to run :

-Open termina and Install dependencies :
+Open terminal / command line and Install dependencies :

 ### `yarn`